halseth/multisig-check/README.md

 - A random m-of-n P2WSH multisig setup
 - `xpubs.json` — public xpub + derivation path data
-- `privkeys.json` — private keys in WIF format
+- `privkeys.json` — private keys with xpriv, derived WIF keys, and derivation paths
 - Prints the derived P2WSH address and redeem script

 Used to generate example data for testing, SHOULD NOT be used in a production